The Global Health 2030 group was created in October 2016. It brings together personalities who have long been involved in global health issues.

 Olivier Nay has been a member of the Institut universitaire de France (2008-12), President of the Political Science Section of the National Council of Universities (2009-2015) and Vice-President of the Permanent Commission of the National Council of Universities (2011-15), Vice-President of the French Political Science Association (2010-16).
 He is currently a member of the Executive Committee of the International Political Science Association.

 He is the author of numerous scientific publications on international organizations, development aid policies and the production of international development standards.

+Currently Head, Division of Health and Social Protection at the AFD, Agnès Soucat has been director of Governance and Financing of Health Systems at the WHO.
+She previously worked at the African Development Bank and the World Bank.
 She has developed an expertise for more than 20 years on issues of poverty reduction, health financing and social protection in more than 70 countries in Europe, Asia and Africa.
-She combines the different areas of expertise acquired during her studies in medicine and nutrition at the University of Nancy and in public health (master’s degree) and health economics (doctorate) at Johns Hopkins University.
+She holds an MD a Master in Nutrition from University of Nancy and an MPH and Ph.D in health economics (doctorate) from Johns Hopkins University.